 Styles that can’t hide a Propane tank underneath require it to be stored outside of the fire pit, usually within 10 feet.
 In this instance, a matching tank enclosure may be available, such as a side table, to hide the Propane tank from view.
 Tank enclosures are a great option if you want to have a functional accent piece that coordinates with your fire pit.

 - Fuel is always available (no need to refill a Propane tank)

 Natural gas fire pits are a great option if you want to add a permanent fire feature to your backyard.
 They do, however, require a gas line to be installed.

 If a gas line is not already available, you will need to hire a professional to install the line and hook up your fire pit.

 This might sound time-consuming, but once the gas is connected, your fire pit will have a constant fuel source.

-You will not need to refill a propane tank, saving you time and money.
-You can simply turn the fire pit on, sit back and relax, and never have to worry about the fire going out.
+You won't need to refill a Propane tank, saving you time and money.
+You can simply turn your fire pit on, relax, and never have to worry about the flames going out.

-A constant flow of gas also allows you to use more fuel at once to make a bigger fire and create more warmth.
+A constant flow of gas also allows you to use more fuel at once to create a bigger fire and more warmth.

 Overall, gas fire pits require very little maintenance.
 You won't have to add kindling to the fire, monitor it while it burns, or make sure it's been properly put out at the end of the night.
 You also won't have to keep a stack of firewood on hand.

 Operating a gas fire pit is incredibly easy, too.
 With just the flip of a switch or turn of a knob, you can start and stop the fire whenever you'd like.
 Some gas fire pits also feature modern, remote-controlled ignition systems and the ability to control the fire from your smart device.